Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Conclusion

 \section{Conclusion}

-We have introduced SBQE, a data‑loading method that replaces gate‑heavy encodings with probabilistic shot allocations.
-The resulting mixed‑state formalism is structurally equivalent to a classical multilayer perceptron whose weight matrices live inside a quantum circuit, and it composes naturally with variational layers.
-On two image‑classification benchmarks, SBQE matches or outperforms both amplitude encoding and a width‑matched classical network while requiring zero encoding gates and staying within NISQ depth budgets.
+We have introduced SBQE, a data-loading method that replaces gate-heavy encodings with probabilistic shot allocations.
+The resulting mixed-state formalism is structurally equivalent to a classical multilayer perceptron whose weight matrices live inside a quantum circuit, and it composes naturally with variational layers.
+On three image-classification benchmarks, SBQE matches or outperforms both amplitude encoding and a width-matched classical network while requiring zero encoding gates and staying within NISQ depth budgets.
 These results suggest that the shot degree of freedom, already present in every quantum experiment, is a practical channel for data encoding on current hardware.